Air Pressure: what should I know?

 - Winter tires: MICHELIN® Winter tires have a ‘snowflake’ design to show the location of additional tread wear indicators.
-They are 3,8 mm (0.15") high.
+They are 0.15 inch high.
 Replace your Winter tires once they are worn down to the level of the 'snow' tread wear indicators.

-A- Take a quarter and hold the figurehead between your thumb and forefinger.
+A- Take a penny and hold Abe's body between your thumb and forefinger.

-B- Select a point on your tire where tread appears the lowest and place the figurehead into one of the grooves.
+B- Select a point on your tire where tread appears the lowest and place Lincoln's head into one of the grooves.

-C- If any part of the figurehead is covered by the tread, you're driving with the legal and safe amount of tread.
-If your tread gets below that (approximately 1,6 mm or 2/32 of an inch), your car's ability to grip the road in adverse conditions is greatly reduced.
+C- If any part of Abe Lincoln's head is covered by the tread, you're driving with the legal and safe amount of tread.
+If your tread gets below that (approximately 2/32 of an inch), your car's ability to grip the road in adverse conditions is greatly reduced.

 Tire rotation: what should I know?

 During rotation, each tire and wheel is removed from your vehicle and moved to a different position to ensure that all tires wear evenly and last longer.